5cat/meliae-py3/README.md

     bzr fast-export --git-branch=dev lp:~cjwatson/meliae/py3-obj-summary | GIT_DIR=meliae-py3/.git git fast-import

-The [dev branch](https://github.com/cgrtrifork/meliae-py3/tree/dev) contains the state of code from the import.
+Then it was merged to the [master branch](https://github.com/cgrtrifork/meliae-py3/tree/master), which contains the state of code from the import.